Skip to content

 Cryogenic Interconnects and RF Solutions for Quantum Computing

 XGY Tek supplies cryogenic-compatible RF interconnects, attenuators, isolators, and waveguide assemblies used inside dilution refrigerators for superconducting and spin-qubit experiments.
-Australian customers include national-lab quantum programs, university quantum-computing groups, and quantum-startup R&D teams.
-All components are characterized for thermal load and ship with traceable RF performance data.
+The range is suited to quantum R&D teams, university laboratories, and cryogenic wiring projects that need defined thermal-load and RF-performance requirements.

 What XGY cryogenic interconnects are available?

-Our cryogenic series spans DC – 40 GHz coaxial interconnects engineered for ultra-low thermal conductivity (typically under 50 μW per line at mK stages), high-isolation shielded coax for readout chains, and waveguide assemblies for mmWave qubit drive.
+Our cryogenic series spans DC-40 GHz coaxial interconnects engineered for ultra-low thermal conductivity (typically under 50 uW per line at mK stages), high-isolation shielded coax for readout chains, and waveguide assemblies for mmWave qubit drive.
 Custom attenuation, line counts, and connector configurations are quoted per project.
 Share refrigerator stages, line counts, and signal types with our team for a tailored proposal.

 Which quantum-computing platforms are XGY components compatible with?